 Meera reveals that they were sent to Winterfell by their father after hearing about Jojen’s dreams.
 Bran tells them about the dreams of the three-eyed crow.
 The Crow has sent them to free him, and that the Crow is in the North beyond the Wall.
 Bran is also told that he must open his third eye to free himself.
 Bran says that he has only two, and that he does not need a third eye.
 Jojen’s questioning of Bran about his dreams upsets Bran, and Summer starts getting aggressive.
 Shaggydog also appears, brought by Summer’s anger.
 Meera tells Bran to call them off, but he does not know how, and Jojen tells Bran that Summer is reacting to his anger.
 When Meera tells Jojen to climb the tree, Jojen tells her that it is not yet time for him to die.
 Meera and Jojen escape up the Godswood.
 Bran calls Hodor, who chases off the wolves.

 Later Jojen enters Bran’s room with Meera behind him after he is left in his room by Osha (while being carried, Bran questioned Osha who tells Bran that she has seen many of the mythical beasts of the North, but not a three-eyed-Crow).
 Bran finally tells them about his wolf dreams.
 Then Jojen reveals his dream: he dreamed that sea would come to Winterfell in the dark of night, drowning many people.
 Then Bran tells Jojen about his dreams of the Crow and the worst, his dreams of falling.
 Jojen tells him he is a Warg, and that he is powerful but will not fly unless he opens his third eye.
 Jojen also warns Bran not to tell anyone because people will fear him.
-He further tells Bran that he is powerful.
 After they leave, Bran attempts unsuccessfully to open the third eye.

 In following days Bran tries to warn his household, but no one seems to believe him.
 He is also with Meera and Bran as they play a game of tiles and discuss the dreams.
 When Bran tells them that Maester Luwin thinks that it should be possible to change the dreams, Meera agrees with Bran that it should be possible.
 Meera gets angry with her brother when he tells them that what he sees always come true.
 Then Jojen reveals that he has seen bodies of Bran and Rickon at the feet of the man they call Reek (not yet revealed as being actually Ramsay Snow) and he is skinning off their faces with a knife.
 Meera states that she could go down to the dungeons and kill Reek now, but Jojen tells her she will not succeed; first the jailers would stop her, and they will never believe.